Portishead, Somerset: Modern marina development

 Much of the growth of Portishead's population can be attributed to the development of the former docks.
 The former deep-water dock, used to supply coal and goods to the power stations, has been fully redeveloped into a modern marina with 250 pontoon berths.

 The areas on each side of the marina, formerly occupied by the two power stations and chemical plant, have been redeveloped to provide a wide range of housing, from town houses to social housing to exclusive flats.
 Development has also completed on the Portbury Ashlands to the east of the harbour (so-called because they were the dumping ground for power station waste) extending the area of the town further towards Portbury.

 Next to the Ashlands development lies Portbury Ashlands Nature Reserve.

 This waterfront development is known as Port Marine.
 The area has varied styles of houses and apartments, including an area built in the style of a fishing village, which is modelled on the Cornish seaside town of Polperro with narrow streets and multi-coloured properties.

-New waterside bars and restaurants, including Hall & Woodhouse, Aqua, Bottelinos, Costa Coffee have opened around the marina as well as a nearby Wetherspoons.

 At the top of the marina sits a new RNLI lifeboat station, opened in 2015 and run by around 40 local volunteer crew.
 An RNLI shop, open daily, is attached to the lifeboat station.